MedicalNarratives: Connecting Medical Vision and Language with Localized Narratives: :

 We searched over 738K videos and extracted 74K narrative-styled videos that passed our heuristics and had relevant medical imaging pedagogy, a $10.1$\% yield making up a total of 4526 hours of video.
-In total, we collect 809K unique images with an average size of H: 1521px and W: 903px and 1.62M image-text pairs from videos with 1M of these samples grounded with traces, these samples cover 101.6M number of unique trace points yielding 546K number of unique bounding boxes with an average size of H: 291px and W: 357px across the 4 domains with traces: CT, MRI, X-ray, and Histopathology.
-The mean length of the text captions is 22.37 words, with an average of 1.88 medical sentences per image.
+In total, we collect 736K unique images with an average size of H: 1493px and W: 923px and 1.63M image-text pairs from videos with 1M of these samples grounded with traces, these samples cover 101.8M number of unique trace points yielding 547K number of unique bounding boxes with an average size of H: 316px and W: 357px across the 4 domains with traces: CT, MRI, X-ray, and Histopathology.
+The dataset contains 118K videos, collected at the boundaries of the traces, with a min, max, and average duration of 3.3, 228.8 and 24.2 seconds.
+The mean length of the text captions is 29.87 words, with an average of 2.48 medical sentences per image.
 Our dataset spans over 4M UMLS entities from those mentioned in the text with over 300K unique entities across medical (e.g., findings, or disease) and non-medical (e.g., governmental or regulatory activity) semantic types.